 Eight years have passed.
 Eight years!
 It sounds like it was an ancient era!
 We are facing a complete refurbishment of the space we have.
 We are not going to rearrange a whole new floor.
 We rather think of throwing a few grenades into the old and build something really fine and dandy.

 All decisions have been made.
 The refit is to start in the following weeks.
 But please let me share a few comments on the fuck-ups in the previous design.
-I chose just three from a longer list.
+I chose just three from a long list.

-We did not think that an open plan office was what we needed.
+We did not think that an open-plan office was what we needed.
 Had we done this, it would have increased communication among colleagues and let them move around.
 A team for the project should sit together and this bond is far stronger than affiliation to a specific department.
 Of course, colleagues wandered around the office and over the last years changed places many times.
 But the design of the office did not support close-knit cooperation between us.
 Instead of universal modules which could be adapted for different purposes, we had – as an example – a room built for a part of the back office occupied by one of our scrum teams.

 All companies need meeting rooms and we are not an exception.
 Hosting the clients and internal gatherings is an essential part of the business.
 So we had a few nice looking rooms, all ready to host people from outside.
 But we suffered from a lack of space for more informal meetings, not necessarily located by the kitchen.
 When two or three of us looked for some separated space the number of options was, let’s say, not very impressive.